Speech and Language Therapy

 About Natalie

-"I am passionate about supporting children to communicate successfully as early as possible in their lives, to help them to thrive socially, emotionally and in their learning."
+"I am passionate about supporting children to communicate successfully and confidently as early as possible in their lives, to help them thrive socially, emotionally and in their learning."

 “The FreeMe Services logo of a Rainbow Lorikeet captures my vision of children flying high and reaching their full potential in life when they have the freedom to communicate."